 The scene by the water, on an ebb tide at Fistral beach, as a winter day draws to a close.

 This early evening visit was a chance to see Fistral beach relatively empty, before the seasonal crowds arrived.
-The tide was out and a few couples and dog walkers were pottering along the waterline.
+The tide was out and a few couples and dog walkers were pottering along the water’s edge.

 Two sisters, with their thoughts on the appeal of the beach.

-I visited the magnificent Fistral beach during the Festive Season in December 2011, approaching from the parking at East Pentire, on the road above the western end of the beach.
-You can also park at the town end in a Pay & Display car park, which has toilets, all facilities and shops.
+I visited the magnificent Fistral beach on this occasion during the Festive Season in December 2011, approaching from the parking at East Pentire on the road above the western end of the beach.
+You can also park at the town end in a Pay & Display car park, which has toilets, other facilities and shops.
 The beach is renowned for its surfing waves and surf culture, so if you want to see it when it’s quiet, visit early in the morning or off-season.

 A chat with Andy on his way back from a surf, with the majesty of the Atlantic breakers on Fistral beach behind.

-A fine panorama at Fistral beach in Newquay, from above the western end of the beach.
+A fine panorama at Fistral beach in Newquay, seen from above the western end of the beach.